Travel to Bangkok, Thailand

 Hishey will transfer you to the airport for your group flight from Paro back to Bangkok.
 Overnight in Bangkok or connect with a late-night flight homeward.

 Arrive home, depending on your flight schedule.
-Gain a day if crossing east over the International Date Line.
+Gain a day if going west over the International Date Line.

-Travel over scenic Himalayan passes surrounded by courting birds amid springtime flowers, and experience a colorful Buddhist festival.
+Travel to Bhutan and explore scenic Himalayan passes surrounded by courting birds amid springtime flowers.

 |Type||Cost Per Person|